AyrtonHCook/sentinel-sysmon-lab/CASE_STUDY.md

 - `CASE_STUDY.md`

 # Reproducibility and cost/safety controls
-- Deallocate or stop `SentinelVM1` when not required to minimize compute consumption.
+- Deallocate or stop `SentinelVM1` when not required to minimise compute consumption.
 - Remove or disable the `SysmonWindows` DCR and AMA extension once testing concludes to prevent unnecessary charges.
 - Conduct simulations within isolated lab credentials and networks to avoid unintended impact on production resources.